-Malawi embraced the CAADP process the very same year President Mutharika and his Democratic Progressive Party (DPP) were re-elected for a second term of office in a landslide victory unprecedented since the return to the multiparty political dispensation in May 1994 (Chinsinga, 2009 and Kanyongolo, 2009).
+Malawi embraced the CAADP process the very same year President Mutharika and his Democratic Progressive Party (DPP) were re-elected for a second term of office ina landslide victory unprecedented since the return to the multiparty political dispensation in May 1994 (Chinsinga 2009; Kanyongolo 2009).
 This followed a turbulent political period between February 2005 and May 2009 when Mutharika headed a minority government following dramatic fallout with former President Muluzi.
-Mutharika proceeded to ditch the United Democratic Front (UDF), founded by Muluzi and that had sponsored his candidature in the May 2004 elections, to form DPP.
-As a de facto governing party, DPP had only six legislators of its own who made it to Parliament through the December 2005 by-elections.
-Mutharika endured a tough period since he had to put up with an opposition dominated legislature that was determined to frustrate his legislative agenda for their own political gains (Chinsinga, 2009 and Magolowondo&Svasvand, 2009).
+Mutharika proceeded to ditch the United Democratic Front (UDF), which was founded by Muluzi and had sponsored his candidature in the May 2004 elections, to form the DPP.
+As a de facto governing party, the DPP had only six legislators of its own who made it to Parliament through the December 2005 by-elections.
+Mutharika endured a tough period since he had to put up with an opposition-dominated legislature that was determined to frustrate his legislative agenda for their own political gains (Chinsinga 2009; Magolowondo and Svasvand 2009).

-Despite the ill-intentioned opposition dominated legislature, Mutharika's reign between 2004 and 2009 is generally projected to have been a success.
-Poverty fell; social indicators improved; economic growth was strong; and macro-economic environment was stable (House of Commons International Development Committee, 2012).
-According to Vandermoortele and Bird (undated), annual growth averaged around 7 percent during this period, well above the sub-Saharan average; Malawi ranked among the top 20 performers on several Millennium Development Goals (MDGs) indicators; Gross Domestic Product increased over 40 percent from US\$ 1.8 million to US\$ 2.5 billion; GDP per capita rose almost a third, from US\$ 130 to US\$ 166; gini co-efficient fell from 0.62 to 0.39; and poverty rates fell from 52 percent to 39 percent.
-Nevertheless, the credibility of these statistics is questionable especially in the light of the results of the latest Integrated Household Survey (IHS) published in 2012.
+Despite the ill-intentioned, opposition-dominated legislature, Mutharika's reign between 2004 and 2009 is generally regarded as a success.
+Poverty fell; social indicators improved; economic growth was strong; and the macro-economic environment was stable (House of Commons International Development Committee 2012).
+According to Vandermoortele and Bird (undated), annual growth averaged around seven percent during this period, well above the sub-Saharan average; Malawi ranked among the top 20 performers on several Millennium Development Goal (MDG) indicators; GDP increased over 40 percent from US\$1.8bn to US\$ 2.5bn; GDP per capita rose almost a third, from US\$130 to US\$166; the Gini coefficient fell from 0.62 to 0.39; and poverty rates fell from 52 percent to 39 percent.
+However, the credibility of these statistics is questionable, especially in light of the results of the latest Integrated Household Survey published in 2012 (NSO 2012).
 It shows that poverty in Malawi is deep, widespread and severe.
-According to the 2012 HIS there has been a negligible decline in the incidence of headcount poverty from 52.2 to 25 percent.
+According to the 2012 survey there has been a negligible decline in the incidence of headcount poverty, from 52.2 to 39.6 percent between 2005 and 2011.
+During this period, the proportion of the ultra poor rose from 22.2 to 25 percent.
 These are Malawians who cannot afford the minimum standard for daily recommended nutritional requirements.

 The historical landslide victories for the DPP in the May 2009 elections were to a very great extent interpreted as a reward for Mutharika's excellent stewardship of the economy.
 He actually inherited an economy teetering on the brink of collapse from former President Muluzi's administration.
-According to Booth, et al., (2006), Malawi was in a deep fiscal crisis, development was stagnant, GDP fell below population growth rates and inflation rose to a record high.
+According to Booth et al. (2006), Malawi was in a deep fiscal crisis, development was stagnant, GDP had fallen below population growth rates and inflation was at a record high.
 The results of both the Presidential and Parliamentary elections defied the regional, ethnic and tribal patterns of voting that seemed so entrenched in the previous three general elections.
 These results were projected as a potential turning point for Malawi's quest for fundamental and sustainable democratic transformation.